rosenfeld/oojspec/README.md

 features in my spare time.

 I'd like to support `given-and-when-and-then-and` style specs at some point.

-Also, I'm still thinking about a more object-oriented API for the description blocks.

 But I wanted to have some initial working version published soon before someone register an `oojspec` gem before me! :)